-For many consumers a home represents the biggest single purchase of their lives.
+For many consumers, a home is one of the biggest purchases of their lives.
 When it comes time to start the home shopping and purchasing process, why wouldn’t you want an expert in your corner who does this every month?

 Just as you wouldn’t head into a courtroom without good legal representation, you don’t want to enter real estate negotiations without an experienced advocate.
 Real estate agents are expert negotiators who know the local market and how to stretch your dollar.
 Skilled agents can help advocate for your best interests and secure your property under the best possible terms.